joao-arthur/funis-docs/obj/pick.md

 ): plainObject<T>;
 ```

-Creates an object with only the passed keys.
+Returns a new _object_ with the entries whose key matches the passed keys.

 ## Example